dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/commenting_on_a_response.md

   - projectadmin-responses-show
 ---

-If you want to ask your colleagues' feedback on a response, or give your own feedback that doesn't quite fit inside of a rating, comments are a great way to do that.
+Comments are a great way to ask your colleagues for their feedback on a response or give your own feedback that doesn't quite fit inside of a rating.

 ![Comments on a response.](../images/comments_1.png)